carpentries/workshop-template-es/index.md

     <div class="col-md-4">
       <h4 id="shell-macosx">macOS</h4>
       <p>
-        The default shell in all versions of macOS is Bash, so no need to install anything.
+        The default shell in all versións of macOS is Bash, so no need to install anything.
 You access Bash from the Terminal (found in
         <code>/Applications/Utilities</code>).